sunnysideup/silverstripe-under-construction/docs/en/INDEX.md

+This module only works in apache!

-Go to the siteconfig, open the `offline tab`, choose your settings and save.
+To try it out, install and go to the siteconfig, open the `offline tab`, choose your settings and save.

 You can put your site in offline and in online mode from here.

+It ...

+1. creates offline file.

-It adds the following to your `.htacces` file in public folder:
+2. adds the following to your `.htacces` file in public folder:

 ```.htaccess
 Options +FollowSymlinks